-Select entry (open the details view, if necessary).
+- Select entry (open the details view, if necessary). - Pick up the receiver.

 If the entry only contains one phone number, this is the one that is dialled.

 If the entry contains more than one phone number (e.g., mobile number and phone number), they are offered to you for selection.